-It is not uncommon for many people to be unfamiliar with garage door terminology.
-You can contact your door doctor Montreal technician for in-depth details.
-Here we have discussed some of the more common garage door problems you can experience, let’s do a review of garage door basics.
+Most people are unfamiliar with garage door terminology.
+You can always contact your Door Doctor Montreal technician for in-depth details.
+We have discussed some of the most common garage door problems you could experience; let’s review garage door basics.
 This will help you have a better understanding of what can go wrong.

 Garage Door Basics

 There are several working parts and components which make up the entire garage door system.
 These can be broken down into three specific categories: the door itself, hardware components, and weather-stripping.

 There is some general information you need to know about the door itself, which can affect how it works.

 - Garage doors can open either vertically (up and down) or horizontally (left and right);